 - Pass-Through Certificates are not appropriate investments if you require a single lump sum payment on a date certain, or if you require an otherwise definite payment stream. - A market may not develop for the sale of some types of Pass-Through Certificates after their initial issuance.
 Even if a market develops, it may not continue.
 As a result, you may not be able to sell your Pass-Through Certificates easily or at prices that will allow you to realize your desired yield. - The market values of your Pass-Through Certificates are likely to fluctuate, primarily in response to changes in prevailing interest rates.
 Such fluctuations may result in significant losses to you. - The secondary markets for mortgage-related securities have experienced periods of illiquidity in the past, and can be expected to do so in the future.
-Illiquidity can have a severely negative effect on the prices of Pass-Through Certificates, especially those that are particularly sensitive to prepayment, redemption or interest rate risk or that have been structured to meet the investment needs of limited categories of investors. - The Pass-Through Certificates of some classes may not be eligible to back Freddie Mac REMIC classes or other Freddie Mac structured transactions.
+Illiquidity can have a severely negative effect on the prices of Pass-Through Certificates, especially those that are particularly sensitive to prepayment, redemption or interest rate risk or that have been structured to meet the investment needs of limited categories of investors.
+In addition, illiquidity could result from our financial condition, the conservatorship, uncertainty concerning our future structure, organization, or level of government support and market perceptions or speculation.

+- The Pass-Through Certificates of some classes may not be eligible to back Freddie Mac REMIC classes or other Freddie Mac structured transactions.
 This may impair the liquidity of those classes. - Pass-Through Certificates are complex securities.
 Before investing in a Pass-Through Certificate, you should be able, either alone or with a financial advisor, to evaluate the information contained and incorporated in this Offering Circular and in the related supplement.
 You should evaluate the information in the context of your personal financial situation and your views on possible and likely interest rate and economic scenarios.